cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 # Update on the above
 Been pushing on this all day.
 Hard going.
 Need to step away to keep energy high, so I don't fall into wanting to take shortcuts.

+# Sun 4 Aug 2024
+I'm worried about timezone handling again.
+I have consciously ignored it, thinking I can just map to and from the relevant timezone at the edge of the stack.

+But I am also creating date and time instances using `isoData()` and `time24()` functions.
+These are implemented to create UTC date and time instances.
+So I am not comfortable that this idea of mapping timezones at the edge will hold.

+When a business registers their dates and time slots, they do it in terms of their time zone.
+For example, "we open at 9am, Monday to Friday".
+That business might be in Brazil.
+When I map their config to `IsoDate` and `Time24`, they will be UTC instances.

+Lets say this business configures a minimum notice period of two hours and today is Sunday August 4th 2024 at 17.00 in London.
+That is 16.00 in UTC and 13.00 in Brazil.

+That means that the earliest booking that the business can accept is 15.00 in Brazil, which is 18.00 in UTC.

+However, when I instantiate `now` as `isoDate` and `time24`, that time will be in UTC, which is 16.00.
+I will add two hours to that to get 18.00, and I will exclude all timeslots before that.
+But that is not correct.